Trade For All Agenda

 Trade for All will help ensure that our trade policy delivers for all New Zealanders, whoever and wherever they are.

-We’re talking about New Zealand’s approach to trade - exports and imports and the rules and disciplines around these.
+We've been talking to New Zealanders and asking them about how our country should approach trade - exports and imports and the rules and disciplines around these.
 This includes our involvement in the World Trade Organisation, our negotiation and implementation of free trade agreements, and the interaction between trade and domestic economic policy.
-You may have suggestions on other policies related to trade and we’re keen to hear those too.

 Trade for All is a chance to take a fresh look at trade policy.
-We want to step back from looking at any individual trade agreement and instead consider trade policy in general, what we are currently doing, and what’s best for New Zealand.
+We're taking a step back from looking at any individual trade agreement and instead consider trade policy in general, what we are currently doing, and what’s best for New Zealand.

-We want to know what your priorities are.
-What do you think can be addressed through trade policy?
 Cabinet has agreed to some key principles on Trade for All to get the conversation started around the future direction of trade policy for New Zealand.
-In line with these key principles (see below for the full list of key principles approved by Cabinet), part of what we are asking New Zealanders to consider is how trade can support:
+In line with these key principles (see below for the full list of key principles approved by Cabinet), part of what we've been asking New Zealanders to consider is how trade can support:

 - sustainable economic development that takes into account the impact on the environment we work and live in; and